oatmealandcoffee/CSCI15P4/readme.md

     		*?
 Update games to opponent winning
     	X User Index
     		X Do something with it
-    	* Game Create
-    		* User is white or black before submitting
-    	* Game Edit
-    		*!
-Game not found
-    		* Highlight player's own side in addition to turn
-    		* Move is different from server
-    	* Error handling to home
 	*?
 Enable backups on Digital Ocean Droplet
 	X Credentialing
 	X Footer navigation